spapas/feature-requests/README.md

   FeatureRequest form as a select input containing all users.
 * Display the description of each FeatureRequest.
 The description is a Text field (i.e it can be rather long) so I didn't put it in the table.
-Right now you can see it if you edit the table; this isn't ideal.
-There are a lot of ways this could be resolved.
-The classic Djangoish one is to just add a Detail view for that FeatureRequest where you'll get a full page with all the information of that FeatureRequest along with proper action buttons in the end.
-The more modern one would be to add a show-description button that would display the description in a JS created popup; you can even avoid loading the description and fetching it through ajax whenever it is requested.
-Of course this last solution (using ajax to fetch the description) would mean that an extra Ajax view that returns the description of a FeatureRequest using its id would be needed.
-Too much work if you ask me; good-old DetailView seems ok to me
+Right now you can see it through a modal if you click on the feature request's name or if you edit the table; this isn't ideal.
+For displaying it in the modal I use a nice trick (encode the description to JS compatible text and just put it to the modal using vanilla JS).
+There are also other ways t o do that: The classic Djangoish one is to just add a Detail view for that FeatureRequest where you'll get a full page with all the information of that FeatureRequest along with proper action buttons in the end.
+The more modern one avoid loading the description and fetching it through ajax whenever it is requested.
+Of course this last solution (using ajax to fetch the description) would mean that an extra Ajax view that returns the description of a FeatureRequest using its id would be needed. '
 * Pagination: This is definitely needed.
 Flask-SqlAlchemy supports it out of the box so I'd just need to pass the correct `?page=x` query parameter and then limit the results by returning the objects from page * page_number to (page+1) * page_number.
-* Table fields ordering: This is a nice to have if you have a table: Click on the th of a field and sort by this field ascending.
+* Table fields ordering: This is a nice to have if you have a table: Click on the <th> of a field and sort by this field ascending.
 Click again and sort descending by the same field.
 This is also easy (but needs work) to implement:
   Just add an `?ordering=field_name` parameter to the request.
 If the `field_name` starts with a `-` sort descending by that field else sort ascending.
 Notice